A Southern Annular Ocean Dynamo – Ozone Ring Notion

 Again, the lightning effect might then explain the band of high ozone there.
 In contrast, Antarctica is relatively deficient in lightning.
 Could it be that this simple dearth of lightning action across that continent is a reason the high ozone band doesn’t extend to the South Pole?

-This is an opinion piece.
+This is an informal opinion piece.

 * The highest ozone concentrations align zonally with the highest precipitation concentrations.
 The greater the precipitation, likely the greater the concentration of lightning strikes.